How To Observe Saturn with a Telescope

-The first time you see Saturn in the eyepiece and see those rings you should have a WOW moment.
+The first time you see Saturn in the eyepiece and see those , you should have a WOW moment.
 When showing the sky to friends, if Saturn is in the sky, start with Saturn.

 First, let’s learn a little about Saturn

 Saturn is the sixth planet from the Sun.
 From Earth, Saturn is the third planet out, after Mars and Jupiter.
-When we are closest we are about 750 million miles apart.
-The light we see from Saturn comes from the Sun and the planet and rings reflect it back toward Earth.
+Saturn orbits the Sun in a near-circular orbit ten times the distance away that Earth does, and it takes 29.5 years to complete one orbit around our star.
+When we are closest to Saturn, we are over a billion kilometers (750 million miles) apart.
+The light we see from Saturn comes from the sun, and the planet and its rings reflect it back toward Earth.
 It takes almost 80 minutes for that reflected light to travel from Saturn to the Earth.
-So the image you see of Saturn is of Saturn 80 minutes ago.
+So the image you see of Saturn is from 80 minutes ago.
+When Saturn is the farthest from Earth, when it is on the other side of the Sun, we are over 1.6 billion kilometers (over a billion miles) apart.
+Naturally, when Saturn is on the other side of the sun, we can’t see it.

 Jupiter and Saturn are called gas giants since they are made primarily of Hydrogen and Helium gas.
 Some scientists think that the gas giants may be failed stars.